 Understanding User Behavior by Traffic Source/Medium in Google Analytics 4

-source/medium, you can understand which channels bring the most engaged users and optimize your marketing spend accordingly.
-We’ll show you how to create this essential report in Google Analytics 4
+Tracking how users interact with your website based on their traffic sources is crucial for evaluating marketing channel effectiveness.
+By analyzing users by session source/medium, you can understand which channels bring the most engaged users and optimize your marketing spend accordingly.
+We’ll show you how to create this essential report in Google Analytics 4.

 Basic Report Structure